GeorgeBrown128/electricdragon.net/content/about.md

 involved when time allows.
 Recently I've been doing a lot of reception work, specifically with weather satellites.
 I hope to document this soon!

-You'll find me on the air as M6WTB and 2E0WTB.
-I haven't decided on a M0 call yet!
-Unfortunately M0WTB is taken.
+You'll find me on the air as M6WTB, 2E0WTB, and M0APT.